-In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)," which supersedes ASC 840, "Leases (Topic 840)."
+In February 2016, the FASB issued ASU2016-02, "Leases (Topic 842)," which supersedes ASC 840, "Leases (Topic 840)."
 Subsequently, the FASB issued additional updates which clarify this guidance including ASU 2018-01, "Leases (Topic 842: Land Easement Practical Expedient for Transitioning to Topic 842," in January 2018, which allows an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expired before the entity's adoption of Topic 842, and ASU 2018-11, "Leases - Targeted Improvements (Topic 842)," which provides for an additional transition method that allows companies to apply the new lease standard at the adoption date, eliminating the requirement to apply the standard to the earliest period presented in the consolidated financial statements.
 ASU 2016-02 requires a lessee to recognize a right-of-use asset and a lease liability for operating leases with terms over twelve months, initially measured at the present value of the lease payments, in its balance sheet.
 The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
-It also requires lessees to classify leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the lease to the term of the lease.
+It also requires lessees to classify leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the leased asset by the lessee.
+This classification will determine whether the lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 Early adoption of the new guidance is permitted.
 ASU 2016-02, ASU 2018-01 and ASU 2018-11 are effective for us beginning in the first quarter of fiscal 2020.
 We have begun evaluating and planning for adoption and implementation, including gathering, documenting and analyzing lease agreements subject to the new guidance.
 We anticipate material additions to the balance sheet (upon adoption) of right-of-use assets, offset by the associated liabilities.